-The Stormwater Stakeholder Group will meet annually.
+The Stormwater Stakeholder Group will meet quarterly.
 If any issues arise that call for an additional meeting, it will be reviewed by the Environmental Regulation Compliance Specialist and the Planning Director before scheduling an additional meeting.
-The annual meeting will always be reserved specifically during the review period of the annual public comment period (See SOP PR-3).
+In the future, if it is decided by the group that a quarterly meeting is too frequent, the Environmental Regulation Compliance Specialist will reduce the number of meetings to 3 times per year.
+Annually, one meeting will always be reserved specifically during the review period of the annual public comment period (See SOP PR-3).